NCAA Division II: Non-revenue sports competition

 Matches between the different collegiate divisions in non-revenue sports are often quite competitive.
 Indeed, in some sports, among them ice hockey and men's volleyball, there is no Division II national championship.
 In hockey, many schools whose athletic programs are otherwise Division II compete in Division I, and men's volleyball has a truncated divisional structure with a Division III championship but no Division II championship.
-In any sport that does not have a Division II national championship, Division II members are allowed to award the same number of scholarships as Division I members.
+In any sport that does not have a Division II national championship, Division II members were allowed to award the same number of scholarships as Division I members before 2025–26, when D-I scholarship limits were replaced by roster limits following the settlement of the House v.
+NCAA legal case.
 One D-II conference, the East Coast Conference, features D-I Bryant as an associate member in bowling, a sport with a single NCAA championship event open to all divisions.
+A similar situation exists with respect to flag football, which entered the NCAA Emerging Sports for Women program in January 2026.
+The D-II Conference Carolinas features D-I Mount St. Mary's as an associate member in that sport.

 An earlier example is that at least during the 1970s, NCAA golf tournaments in California were usually played with Division I and Division II schools competing together in one group.
 Sometimes, Division II schools won those tournaments.
 Additionally, matches involving two or four schools were common among schools from these two divisions.